MetaSICL: Adapting Audiroty LLM via Meta Speech In-Context Learning

 About

 Auditory Large Language Models (LLMs) have demonstrated strong performance across a wide range of speech and audio understanding tasks.
-Nevertheless, they often struggle when applied to low-resource or unfamiliar tasks.
-In case of labeled in-domain data is scarce or mismatched to the true test distribution, direct fine-tuning can be brittle.
+Nevertheless, they often struggle when applied to low-resource tasks.
+In case in-domain labeled data are scarce or mismatched with the true test distribution, direct fine-tuning can be brittle.
 In-Context Learning (ICL) provides a training-free, inference-time solution by adapting auditory LLMs through conditioning on a few in-domain demonstrations.
-In this work, we first show that \emph{Vanilla ICL}, improves zero-shot performance across diverse speech and audio tasks for selected models which suggest this ICL adaptation capability can be generalized to multimodal setting.
-Building on this, we propose \textbf{Speech In-Context Learning Adaptation Training (SICL-AT)}, a post-training recipe utilizes only high resource speech data intending to strengthen model's in-context learning capability.
-The enhancement can generalize to audio understanding/reasoning task.
-Experiments indicate our proposed method consistently outperforms direct fine-tuning in low-resource scenario.
+In this work, we first show that $\textit{Vanilla ICL}$, improves zero-shot performance across diverse speech and audio tasks for selected models which suggest that this ICL adaptation capability can be generalized to multimodal setting.
+Building on this, we propose $\textbf{Meta Speech In-Context Learning (MetaSICL)}$, a post-training recipe utilizes only high resource speech data from various tasks intending to strengthen model's in-context learning capability.
+Experiments indicate our proposed method outperforms direct fine-tuning in low-resource scenario.

 Related benchmarks